kbm2108/Bash-Scripts/README.md

-# This file contains all the shell scripts I have used
+# This file contains all the shell scripts I have used till now